 located at four points in the Pacific and provided bearings for

 the PanAm Transpacific Clippers.
 These stations were also equipped with AR-60

 Today, there are several organizations that are still researching the mystery of Amelia Earhart's disappearance.
 In fact, Collins-Rockwell assisted in one project that involved using a "loaned from the AWA" and functional AR-60 receiver to determine the possible distance of Earhart from the USCGC ITASCA by using the estimated signal strength reports from the USCGC ITASCA's radio logs.
 One of the performance comparisons drawn by Collins-Rockwell was between the RCA AR-60 and its contemporary, the Hammarlund Super Pro SP-100.
-In mid-1937, the RCA AR-60 was considered the "state-of-the-art" commercial receiver with the Hammarlund Super Pro being its only rival.
-However, the Super Pro featured double pre-selection on all bands with direct frequency readout dials that were accurate to half a percent, variable-coupled IF amplifiers, amplified AVC and high fidelity audio.
+In mid-1937, the RCA AR-60 was considered the "state-of-the-art" commercial receiver with the Hammarlund Super Pro also being a top quality professional communication receiver.
+The Super Pro featured double pre-selection on all bands with direct frequency readout that was accurate to half a percent, bandwidth controlled with variable-coupled IF amplifiers, tuned-amplified AVC and high fidelity audio.
 The Super Pro was an advanced and thoroughly modern receiver while, in reality, the AR-60 was seriously beginning to show its age by 1937.
 However, the AR-60 was a highly reliable and durable receiver, especially at sea.
 Something that couldn't be said for the Super Pro.

 The photo left is from KN4R who found it in a video that is available on You Tube.
 This short video shows a lot of late-thirties equipment (and some later gear, too) with some info on the hypothesis that AE landed on a reef and was able to transmit signals from that location.
 Click for link here: AE VIDEO

 |The AR-60 was built on a heavy-duty nickel-plated brass chassis with